 Think you can get away with regular bras while nursing?… Well, you probably can lol… But why would you want to when nursing bras make your life so much easier and they are much more comfortable.

 nursing tanks are the best I wear them under my regular tops when I go out so if my son wants a drink I can comfortably feed him without my stomach and back being exposed.
 Sometimes older babies don’t like to be covered with the wraps because they like to look around as they nurse so nursing tops are a great alternative.

 the nursing pillows are perfect for newborn babies, it gives them a boost to the boob they are soft and comfortable for both you and baby.
 There are lots of different types of nursing pillows out there but this is the one I used and I loved it.

 In the early stages of breastfeeding, you absolutely need breast pads, there’s no getting around it.
 It usually takes a while for your milk to regulate in the meantime you want to avoid embarrassing leaks.
 There are plastic disposable pads and cotton pads you can wash and reuse.
 I’ve used them both but I prefer the disposable ones that I could just toss in the trash when I was done.
-The cloth pads will save you a bit of money because you just buy them once wash them in the machine and reuse.
+The cloth pads will save you a bit of money because you just buy them once you wash them in the machine and reuse them.